rllemos/Election_Analysis/README.md

     # Save the winning candidate's name to the text file
     txt_file.write(winning_candidate_summary)

+## Election_Audit Python Code Summary:
+The python code provided can be used for any state wide election given the follow:

-1. First, a separate csv file is neeeded for each election
+1. First, a separate csv file is neeeded for each election.
-2. Second, need to create a separate election analysis txt file to record results
+2. Second, a separate election analysis txt file will need to be created to record results.
-3. Third, the candidates or counties are not "Hard-wired" to the code therefore it can be used for any state wide elections
+3. Third, the candidates or counties are not "Hard-wired" to the code therefore it can be used for any state wide elections.